adrianalin89/m2docker/README.md

 - `bin/test/unit-xdebug`: Run unit tests with Xdebug.
 Ex. `bin/test/unit-xdebug my-dir`
 - `bin/update`: Update your project to the most recent version of `docker-magento`.
 - `bin/xdebug`: Disable or enable Xdebug.
 Accepts argument `disable`, `enable`, or `status`.
 Ex. `bin/xdebug enable`
+- `bin/migrate-to-releases`: Migrate folder structure for 0DownTime Deploy.
+- `bin/deploy-releases`: Deploys the project in a separated folder and generates a release file.
+- `bin/roll-back`: Roll back to a previous release.

 > [!IMPORTANT]
 >